 Check out the Electrical Work

-While yacht wiring can get difficult, to say the least, be on the lookout for a rat’s nest of wires tucked behind the electrical panel.
+While yacht wiring can get sophisticated, to say the least, be on the lookout for a rat’s nest of wires tucked behind the electrical panel.
 Neatly organized wires recommend that the boat has been taken good care of and never left in a state of neglect or disrepair.

 Check the Engine